janverschelde/PHCpack/src/doc/source/refman.rst

 The code is written in the following languages:
 Ada, C, C++ (NVIDIA CUDA), and Python.
+The following description documents the organization and design decisions which led to the current state of the code.

+The main executable ``phc`` compiles on Linux, MacOS X, and Windows computers.
+Shared memory parallelism works on all three operating systems.
+The message passing with MPI has not been tested on Windows.
+The development of the accelerator code with NVIDIA CUDA was done on Linux computers.

+The Python code was developed and tested on Linux and MacOS X, not on Windows.

 Organization of the Ada code
 ============================